MicrosoftDocs/azure-devops-docs/docs/release/previous-version/install-release-management/system-requirements.md

 > [!NOTE]
 > _TFS is not a mandatory requirement.
 Release Management Client
-> can connect to Visual Studio Team Services to deploy applications._
+> can connect to VSTS to deploy applications._

 These are the hardware requirements for the Release Management client.